nimaafshar/metadamagenet/README.md

 Since the MAML algorithm trains the model much slower than regular training, and we did not have many hours to train our models, the results were disappointing.
-We trained EfficientUnetB0-Localizer with MAML with support shots equal to one or five and query shots equal to two or ten, respectively.
+We trained EfficientUnetB0-Localizer with MAML with support shots equal to one or five and query shots equal to two or ten.
 Other training hyperparameters and evaluation results are available in the results section.
 We utilized the *Higher* [^higher] library to implement the MAML algorithm.